top of page

 Day 4 - September 28th - This morning we make our way west to Skara Brae, a neolithic village dating from 2,500 BC which has been hidden under sand dunes, perfectly preserved, for thousands of years and was only rediscovered 150 years ago.
 We will also visit the Broch of Gurness, one of the most outstanding surviving examples of a later prehistoric settlement that is unique to northern Scotland.
 The Vikings who settled in Orkney from around 800 often used the mounds of earlier settlement sites as burial places, and this was the case at Gurness.
 Next is the Ring of Brodgar, a stone ring built in a true circle originally containing 60 megaliths.
 Next we visit Maeshowe, the finest chambered tomb in Western Europe.
 Built before 2700 BC, it was raided by the Vikings in the mid-12th century and plundered of its 'treasures'.
 Maeshowe is interesting because of the various runic inscriptions carved into the walls.
 This is one of the best known collections and includes the Maeshowe Dragon - a very well known Orkney icon.
 Finally we visit the Standing Stones of Stenness dating from 3,100BC making the stones complex one of the earliest stone circles in Britain.
 We then make our way back to our accommodation for dinner.
 Dinner and Overnight Kirkwall, Orkney.
 (B,D)

-Day 9 - October 3rd - This morning we arrive into Lerwick, Shetland, a natural world where wildlife is truly wild and where you can watch otters and seals at play and where the air is filled with the sound of seabirds crowding extraordinary cliffs in huge, noisy colonies.
-We will make our way out of Lerwick to Eshaness and the Eshaness Lighthouse in the area of Northmavine.
+Day 13 - October 7th - This morning we make our way to Eshaness and the Eshaness Lighthouse in the area of Northmavine.
 Eshaness boasts one of the highest energy coastlines in the world.
 Blasted by the full force of the North Atlantic it displays a stunning array of stacks, blowholes and geos (narrow inlets).
 The area of Northmavine boasts a wonderful range of wildlife and habitats.
 Seals, Otters, Porpoises and occasionally Dolphins and Whales can be seen from the shore.
 Inland expanses of peat and heather are home to Mountain Hares, Rabbits, Polecats and a multitude of birds, including the elegant Red-throated Diver which can be seen on many lochs.
 The lighthouse, which is visible for miles, is perched on the rim of fabulous volcanic cliffs where the full Atlantic fury has shaped some of Shetland's most dramatic cliff scenery.
 You can walk along to the head of Calder's Geo, where the sea has gouged out a deep inlet along a line of weakness in the rock.
 Fulmars float on air currents above the surging waves and nest among the crannies of the vertical rock faces, which are transformed into hanging gardens.
-We then get settled into our home for the week before we meet up for dinner.
-Dinner and Overnight Shetland.
+We then return to Busta House for lunch and Gin Tasting featuring Shetland Reel which is distilled in the Isle of Unst.
+Overnight Shetland.
 (B,L,D)

-Day - 12 - October 6th - This morning after breakfast we grab our to go lunch bags from the hotel and then make our way to the very most Northerly Point in the Shetlands on the Island of Unst.
+Day - 14 - October 8th - This morning after breakfast we grab our to go lunch bags from the hotel and then make our way to the very most Northerly Point in the Shetlands on the Island of Unst.
 Our journey will take us north on Mainland Shetland to Toft where we board a wee ferry to cross the Island of Yell.
 We will stop at the Shetland Gallery on Yell before traveling further northward to the top of yell to Gutcher where we board a wee ferry for the crossing to Unst.
 We will explore the wilds of the Shetlands and drive to the most northerly point of Unst where we can look out to Out Stack, and uninhabited island that is the last land mass before the North Pole!
 While here we will have our Picnic Lunch while we gaze upon the most Northerly House in the whole of the UK and then you can stand at the point where the Oceanic Crust meets with the Continental Crust.
 While here, We will visit the most Northerly Village as well as the most Northerly Church.
 After a lovely days outing of exploring and amazing photo ops we make our way to our where to Lerwick and the harbour which is an excellent location to seal watch before we stop for dinner before heading home.
 Dinner and Overnight Shetland.
 (B,L,D)

 Day 17 - October 11th - We return you to Edinburgh International for your flight home.